When Ancestors Find You!

 Survivors include a son, Clarence, New York City, a daughter, Mrs. Eleanor Scott, Aurora, five grandchildren and seven great-grandchildren.
 Two sons, Merrill and Donald preceded her in death.

 I adored my Great Grandmother as she was the only one of my elders who I felt really cared about me.
-She loved to tease me and tell me she was going to put a brick on top of my head so I would stop growing.
-I am sure this was inspired by the fact that she was a tiny woman and I quickly grew taller than her in my pre-teen years.
+She loved to tease me and tell me she was going to put a brick on top of my head as I reached her height and then began to grow taller than she was.
+She was a short woman and I quickly grew taller than her in my pre-teen years.